Looking for a life insurance policy with no medical exam? We’ve got a shortlist of companies you might want to check out.

 There are a lot of reasons why people don’t get around to buying a term life insurance policy.

-They may think their coverage through a group plan is good enough — but the truth is, it’s probably not because the benefit usually doesn’t follow when you split from your employer.
+They may think their coverage through a group plan is good enough.
+Truth is, it’s probably not because the benefit usually doesn’t follow when you split from your employer.

-And then there are some people just don’t want to have to undergo a medical exam to get a policy.
+And then there are the people just don’t want to have to undergo a medical exam to get a policy.

-Well, if that last category describes you, take heart.
-A few providers in the marketplace will write you a policy with no medical exam.
+If that last category describes you, take heart.
+Some insurers will write you a policy with no medical exam.
 Let’s take a look at them.

 Simplified issue policies tend to work best for people who have medical issues.
 If that doesn’t describe you, you’re probably going to find yourself paying too much for a simplified issue policy.